Responsive Menu

 Ages of Children We Serve

-Our children and youth religious education (CYRE) program serves babies and children through 18 years.
+Our children and youth religious education (CYRE) program serves children PK-8th grade .
+Our program follows a “one room school house” model of mixed-age learning.
+The lessons and activities allow all ages to explore big questions and ideas together in a flexible, joyful, and inclusive environment.
 The second Sunday of each month is a Zoom-only church service with no in-person CYRE program.
 The CYRE program meets on the first, third, and fourth Sundays of the month.

 What Happens on Sunday?

 Children and youth stay with their parents for the first 15 minutes of the worship service, which begins at 11:45 am.
 After the congregation “sings the children and youth out,” teachers lead them to their classes.
-The children’s program ends at about 1:00 pm, usually 15 minutes after the Worship Service ends.
-Children attending childcare (age 6 weeks to 4 years) do not have to begin in the service.
+The children’s program ends at about 1:00 pm, after the Worship Service ends.
 To promote child and youth safety, two adults are present in childcare and all classes.
 In accordance with our Safe Church policy, all RE teachers and care providers undergo background checks.

 Getting Started in Religious Education